 There is nothing here that is unusual or spectacular or unexpected.
 This is the behavior of a full metal jacketed bullet, a bullet covered in all areas except the base by means of the firm, hard, tough, not easy to deform jacket.(15)

 In 2007, the Discovery Channel commissioned a painstaking reconstruction of the assassination utilizing highly realistic replicas of two human bodies for its Unsolved History series.
-Not only did the reconstruction confirm the plausibility of the trajectory of the bullet's path through the two bodies, but the bullet fired through the replicas (Exhibit K) emerged somewhat bent but fully intact, in a condition remarkably close to that of Warren Commission Exhibit No. 399 -- the so-called "magic bullet" (Exhibits L and M).(16)
+Not only did the reconstruction confirm the plausibility of the trajectory of the bullet's path through the two bodies, but the bullet fired through the replicas (Exhibit L) emerged somewhat bent but fully intact, in a condition remarkably close to that of Warren Commission Exhibit No. 399 -- the so-called "magic bullet" (Exhibits M and N).(16)